 Requiring the party offering the expert testimony to disclose certain basic information reduces the amount of discovery the responding party has to conduct, lowering costs.
-Based on the Task Force member's experience, specifying which party needs to disclose expert material first should also head off discovery disputes over that issue.
+25 Based on the Task Force member's experience, specifying which party needs to disclose expert material first should also head off discovery disputes over that issue.
+Expert witness depositions are a significant driver of discovery costs, and allowing objections based on cumulative or redundant experts will help contain needless costs in this area.